AndreiMoraru123/OAK-D-etector/README.md

 in_nn = q_nn.get()
 ```

-And now I can my outputs via the names I have exported them with by previously deploying as `onnx`:
+And now I can obtain the outputs via the names I have exported them with by previously deploying as `onnx`:

 ```python
 predicted_locs = in_nn.getLayerFp16("boxes")